HouCoder/asrock-z370m-pro4-hackintosh/README_EN.md

 ### CPU

-[SSDT-PLUG](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/AcpiSamples/SSDT-PLUG.dsl) requires the correct CPU ID on your system and compile it to aml file, without it you won't see Powernap options in Energy Saver panel.
+[SSDT-PLUG](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/AcpiSamples/SSDT-PLUG.dsl) requires the correct CPU ID on your system and compile it to an aml file, without it you won't see Powernap option in Energy Saver panel.

-Here we use [MaciASL](https://github.com/acidanthera/MaciASL) to find CPU ID, open MaciASL and search `processor`, the first match is your CPU ID:
+Here we use [MaciASL](https://github.com/acidanthera/MaciASL) to find the correct CPU ID, open MaciASL and search `processor`, the first match is your CPU ID:

 ![MaciASL](images/MaciASL.png)